timescale/docs/timescaledb/how-to-guides/continuous-aggregates/drop-raw-data.md

 hypertable's retention policy.
 Similiarly, when calling `drop_chunks`, extra care should also be taken to ensure that any such chunks are not within the refresh window of a continuous aggregate that still needs the data.
-More detail and examples of this can be seen in the the [data retention documentation][retention-aggregate].
+More detail and examples of this can be seen in the the [data retention documentation][data-retention-with-continuous-aggregates].

 This is also a consideration when manually refreshing a continuous aggregate.
 Calling `refresh_continuous_aggregate` on a region containing dropped chunks will